Pick from a range of interesting facts and detailed information about Scotland and the Scottish people.

 1 litre lamb stock

-Preheat the oven to 240°C/475°F/Gas 9.
+Preheat the oven to 240°C/475°F/Gas mark 9.
 Season the lamb with freshly ground pepper and roast in a medium roasting tray in the preheated oven for 15 minutes.
-Lower the heat to 180°C/350°F/Gas 4.
+Lower the heat to 180°C/350°F/Gas mark 4.
 Remove the lamb from the tray and pour off the excess fat.

 While the lamb is roasting, heat the oil in a pan, add the onions and cover and cook for 5 minutes till soft.
 Remove the cover from the pan, add the garlic and rosemary and cook for a further 5 minutes.
 Remove the onions from the pan.